Forum Rules

 The expectation for language on the forum is that of a public place in a regular city.
 Curse words are not forbidden, but those that disparage marginalized groups of people are not allowed.
 There will be a strict policy of keeping the forum conversations free of hatred and bigotry.

-When talking about sports, or music, or, especially, politics, it's easy for the butting of heads and opinions.
-Opinions about music vary and can lead to lots of disagreements.
-It's ok for people to dislike things.
-It's ok to talk about what you like, don't like, or even hate.
-However, the goal in these discussions should be to explain why you dislike something and not just offer up words of hatred.
-If you're entering a thread to talk about a band or album try and realize most of the people in that thread will be fans of the band, and if the discussion is just going to be hostilities thrown around, it'll end badly.
+When talking about sports, music, or especially politics, it's easy for disagreements to become heated.
+Opinions about music vary widely, and it's okay for people to dislike things.
+It's okay to talk about what you like, don't like, or even hate.
+However, the goal in these discussions should be to explain why you dislike something and not simply offer up hostility.
+If you are entering a thread dedicated to a band or album, please remember that most participants will be fans, and hostility will derail the discussion.
 Political disagreements will happen; however, any kind of bigotry will not be tolerated.
-Likewise, telling people to "fuck off" (or a variation thereof) will not be tolerated over disagreements.
+Likewise, telling people to “fuck off” (or similar variations) over disagreements is not permitted.

-We will deal with trying to tell the difference between a troll and a regular visitor the best we can.
+We will do our best to distinguish between a troll and a regular visitor.
 Trolling will not be tolerated.
-Anyone coming into a thread to push a hateful agenda or use language just meant to rile up the community will be banned.
-Creating an account to sow discord, troll, or harass members of our community is simply not allowed.
+Anyone entering threads to push a hateful agenda or use inflammatory language to provoke the community will be banned.
+Creating an account to sow discord, troll, or harass members is not allowed.

-Having an account on this forum is a privilege.
-It is not a right.
-There are plenty of platforms all over the internet that are free-for-alls with no rules or moderation.
-Let me be very clear: this is not one of those.
-This forum was created to be the community arm of chorus.fm and is a privately run entity.
+Having an account on this forum is a privilege, not a right.
+There are many websites across the internet that are free-for-alls with no rules or moderation.
+This is not one of those.
+This forum was created as the community arm of chorus.fm and is a privately run entity.

-If at anytime you do not follow the rules set about on these pages, you can lose the privilege of having an account here.
-This community may not be ran like the others you come across on the internet, but that’s because we believe that fostering an environment of inclusion will lead to a better community experience for everyone.
+If at any time you do not follow the rules on these pages, you may lose the privilege of having an account here.
+This community may not be run like others you’ve encountered on the internet, but that’s because we believe that fostering an environment of inclusion leads to a better experience for everyone.

-If you believe a moderation decision has occurred that you do not agree with, please reach out to a forum staff moderator to discuss this in private.
-Posting about what happened in public, making snide comments, changing avatars or user titles in protest of a moderation decision, virtually always ends up leading to a negative outcome.
-Please instead take a few minutes to collect yourself, write a detailed description of what occurred, and contact one of the staff members or moderators.
+If you disagree with a moderation decision, please reach out to a staff moderator to discuss this privately.
+Posting about moderation actions in public, making sarcastic comments, changing avatars or titles in protest — all of these behaviors usually lead to negative outcomes.
+Instead, take a moment to collect yourself, write a detailed account of what happened, and contact one of the staff members or moderators.

-This is simple: Attempts at hacking, creating multiple duplicate accounts, DDOS attacks, flooding, using proxies to avoid a ban, trying to steal or guess another user’s password, impersonating a staff member, and blatant disrespect to the staff or other users of the website, will all lead to your account being banned from this website.
+Attempts at hacking, creating duplicate accounts, DDOS attacks, flooding, using proxies to avoid a ban, attempting to steal or guess another user’s password, impersonating staff, or showing blatant disrespect to the staff or community will result in a ban from the website.

 We have adopted a code of conduct that we believe is important to running a diverse and vibrant community.
 We are committed to making participation in this community a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, or nationality.